 4. Forgetting about the dining staff or room steward

-Your prepaid gratuities already go toward your stateroom attendant and dining wait staff, so you might not feel the need to tip any extra.
-And that’s well within your prerogative.
 Maybe it’s just because it’s in my American mindset to tip for services like this, but I always like to leave the cabin steward some extra cash in the room before the cruise is over.

-If I did use the main dining room more often than not on a cruise I will leave them some extra as well.
-Of course with my-time dining options it will be harder to do this as you may have a different wait staff each time.
+If I did use the main dining room more often than not on a cruise, I will leave them some extra as well.
+Of course, with my-time dining options it will be harder to do this as you may have a different wait staff each time.

 Note: Your automatic gratuities do go towards the wait staff and cabin steward already.
-If you’re financially strained don’t’ feel like you have to tip any extra on top of this.
+If you’re financially strained, don’t’ feel like you have to tip any extra on top of this.
 But if you do have tips removed from your account (as mentioned in another point below) make sure you at least tip these two crew members.

 5. Forgetting to tip for room service